dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 [!code-csharp[Main](startup/sampleCompatibility/Startup2.cs?name=snippet1)]

-The [MvcOptions](https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNetCore.Mvc.Core/MvcOptions.cs)class contains all the compatibility options you can set.
+The [MvcOptions](https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNetCore.Mvc.Core/MvcOptions.cs) class contains all the compatibility options you can set.

 Consider ASP.NET Core 3.0, which is not scheduled on the [ASP.NET Core Schedule and Roadmap](https://github.com/aspnet/Home/wiki/Roadmap).
 At some future date, there will be an ASP.NET Core 3.0 version.
 Applications targeting ASP.NET Core 3.0 will not be able to opt-out of breaking changes introduced in ASP.NET Core 2.x.